svedant142/user-grpc-service/README.md

 Three ways to run it -

-1. run the following command on terminal - go run main.go it will start the server
+1. run the following command on terminal in the project directory - go run main.go it will start the server

 2. Since the project has a docker container. run the following commands in project directory in case you have docker installed.